 OSRD is a railway toolbox designed for multiple use cases.
-These tools have in common a reliance on railway infrastructure simulation, and result analysis.
+These tools have in common a reliance on railway infrastructure simulation and results analysis.

 This is the multi-page printable view of this section.
 Click here to print.